A partial defense of algebraic relationalism: Abstract

 \section{Abstract}

 I defend algebraicism, according to which physical fields can be understood in terms of their structural relations without reference to a spacetime manifold, as a genuine relationalist view against the conventional wisdom that it is equivalent to substantivalism, according to which spacetime exists fundamentally.
 I criticize the standard version of algebraicism that is considered equivalent to substantivalism.
-Furthermore, I present alternative examples of algebraicism that better implement relationalism and showcase their distinct advantages over substantivalism or its standard algebraic counterpart.
+Furthermore, I present alternative examples of algebraicism that better implement relationalism with their own conceptual advantages over substantivalism or its standard algebraic counterpart.